RadleighSmith/hockley-woods/README.md

 # Hockley Woods

 Hockley Woods is a picturesque woodland located in Essex, England.
-As one of the largest surviving areas of ancient wodland in the region, it boasts a diverse ecosystem and an abundance of wlldife.
+As one of the largest surviving areas of ancient woodland in the region, it boasts a diverse ecosystem and an abundance of wildife.
 Visitors can often spot a variety of its wildlife including deer, foxes, birds, and small mammals.
-Its scenic trials and pathways offer opportunities for leisurly walks, family picnics, and other outdoor activities and sports, making it a popular locaton for families, wildlife enthusiasts, outdoor adventureres and anyone looking for an escape from urban life as hockley woods offers a great chance to reconnect with nature's wonders.
+Its scenic trials and pathways offer opportunities for leisurely walks, family picnics, and other outdoor activities and sports, making it a popular location for families, wildlife enthusiasts, outdoor adventurers and anyone looking for an escape from urban life as Hockley Woods offers a great chance to reconnect with nature's wonders.

 <img src="assets/readme-images/responsive-image.png">